kodeeo/pharmanic-documentation/docs/account.md

 ![Profile](/screenshots/profile.png)

-- From this page pharmacy can see all the information that is provided on time of registration.
+- In this section pharmacy can see all the information that is provided by registration.
 - Pharmacy can not change the information, it only can be changed by the customer service.

 - Pharmacy can update his password too.